joannecklein/PurviewScripts/README.md

 - PowerShell 7.0 or later
 - Microsoft Graph PowerShell SDK
-- Appropriate permissions to access and modify the SharePoint document library (script uses delegated permissions)
+- Appropriate permissions to access and modify the SharePoint document library (script uses delegated permissions) If you are replacing a record label, you must have site collection administration permission.

 ## Permissions